TABS Report has new features & a fresh new look!

 0%

-Over the past year in Dickinson, the alcohol sales landscape has shown some fascinating trends and shifts.
-The total receipts peaked in March 2025 with $583,933, which was a significant spike of 23.26% from the previous month.
-This surge was largely driven by liquor sales, which hit a high of $342,723.
-Interestingly, March's success might have been influenced by seasonal events or promotions, suggesting a pattern that businesses could leverage in future planning.
+Over the past 12 months in Dickinson, alcohol sales have experienced some interesting shifts.
+The total receipts peaked in March 2025 at $583,933, which was a significant jump of 23.26% from the previous month.
+This spike suggests a seasonal or event-driven surge, possibly tied to local festivities or promotions.

 Economic Overview